Xlocsinjr/progProject/README.md

 chart coloring the countries by either their total greenhouse gas emission or the greenhouse gas emission per capita.

-- The time element of the greenhouse gas emission by country over time visualization can be interactive, by having the user have control over a range slider or a scroll bar that determines which data of a year will be shown.
+- Chart 1: The time element of the greenhouse gas emission by country over time visualization can be interactive, by having the user have control over a range slider or a scroll bar that determines which data of a year will be shown.

-- The greenhouse gas emission by source can be visualized by a bar chart.
+- Chart 2: The greenhouse gas emission by source can be visualized by a bar chart.

-- The fractions of greenhouse gasses emitted from the total greenhouse gas emission can be visualized by a pie chart.
+- Chart 3: The fractions of greenhouse gasses emitted from the total greenhouse gas emission can be visualized by a pie chart.

+- (optional) If sources for chart 2 and 3 have data for individual countries, clicking a country in chart 1 could change for which country chart 2 and 3 are plotted.

 ## Prerequisites
 #### Possible sources

 #### External components
-Most, if not all, visualizations will be made in javascript using d3.
+Most, if not all, visualizations will be made in JavaScript using d3.
 These scripts will then be loaded in by a html page.